-- To be vetted by the solar panel company;
+- To be vetted by the solar panel company

-- Check whether your mortgage provider will lend against the property without asking for extra information.
+- Check whether your mortgage provider will lend against the property without asking for extra information

-The mortgage provider will undoubtedly ask for more information and you need to be clear about exactly what they will want.
+The mortgage provider will undoubtedly ask for more information, and you need to be clear about exactly what they will want.

-Among the issues they will need clarification for, include:
+Issues they will need clarification on include: